liron-navon/slate-vue-starter/README.md

 This project is based off [shopify/skeleton-theme](https://github.com/shopify/skeleton-theme), checkout Slate for more information.

+** do notice you should follow the slate guildlines for getting started, this is just a starter template, not a full project.

 #### Get started
 ```
 $ yarn create slate-theme my-new-theme liron-navon/slate-vue-starter